Business (BUS)

 BUS 270 Business Statistics 3.00

 Introduction to descriptive and inferential statistics as applied to business situations.
-Includes tabular, graphical and numerical summary measures; probability distributions; sampling and sampling distributions; hypothesis testing; analysis of variance; and regression/correlation analysis.
+Includes tabular, graphical and numerical summary measures; probability distributions; normal and sampling distributions; hypothesis testing; confidence intervals and regression/correlation analysis.

 Prerequisites: